 YOELEO R12 is available in plenty of sizes suitable for short people, even tall riders.
 However, what I find helpful is that you can choose the handlebar width and the stem length.

-The integrated cockpits are often criticized because you can compromise your comfort if you don’t choose right.
-Furthermore, they offer zero possibility to make further adjustments.
+The integrated cockpits are often criticized because you can compromise your comfort if you don’t choose wisely.
+Furthermore, they offer no possibility of making further adjustments.

 Customizability